Tax file number: Data matching

-The primary purpose of the expanded TFN system is to allow the ATO to collect income and other information for taxpayers (officially known as "data matching").
+The primary purpose of the enhanced TFN system is to allow the ATO to collect income and other information for taxpayers (officially known as "data matching").
 This is done by the ATO requiring paying entities (e.g., banks, employers, public companies, superannuation funds, Centrelink and others) to electronically provide the ATO with information of certain types of payments made by them, together with the associated TFN of the recipient.
 When taxpayers file their income tax returns at the end of the financial year, the ATO can electronically match the income reported by the taxpayer against the payments reported by the paying entities.

 The types of income payments covered by the TFN data matching rules include: